EliuX/MEGAcmd4J/README.md

 * Camelcase as usual for Java code
 * Line length is tried (no code checkers) to be kept less than *80* characters.
 Specially for Java code.

+## Known Bugs
+There were tests that moved a file to a folder where another file with the same name was present.
+In Windows boths files were identified as one and when I ran a move instruction for that file name it operated over the last moved file and left the oldest one in that folder.
+In Linux both files are keep in the folder but identified as different ones, even if the properties where the same; when a move operation was run over such filename it operated over both.

+Also when I tested this on Windows I got more detailed error code, which also gives more detailed exceptions.

+I suppose these issues has to do with the libraries used for making calls to the Mega API, because in the Linux version I had more features enabled that in the Windows one, whilst the Mega Cmd and SDK version were the same.
+It has already been reported as an [issue](https://github.com/meganz/MEGAcmd/issues/52) in the MEGAcmd project.

 ## More information
 * Once installed [MEGAcmd][megacmd] in your system execute `mega-help` to check all commands.